-A system or router known as a proxy server acts as a gateway for users to access the internet.
+A system or router known as a proxy server is a gateway for users to access the Internet.
 As a result, it aids in preventing online intruders from accessing a private network.
 It is a server, and because it stands between end users and the websites they visit online, it is referred to as an “intermediary.”

-A computer uses an IP address to connect to the internet.
-Similar to your home’s street address, this directs incoming data to the appropriate location and includes a return address on all outgoing data so that other devices can authenticate it.
-A proxy server is a machine connected to the internet with a unique IP address.
+A computer uses an IP address to connect to the Internet.
+Similar to your home’s street address, this directs incoming data to the appropriate location and includes a return address on all outgoing data so other devices can authenticate it.
+A proxy server is a machine connected to the Internet with a unique IP address.

 What Does A Proxy Server Do?

-A useful layer of protection is added to your computer through proxies.
+A generous layer of protection is added to your computer through proxies.
 Your computer may be protected from online dangers like malware by setting them up as web filters or firewalls.

 - enhancing security

-- Protecting employees’ internet activities from snoopers by providing a firewall.
+- They are protecting employees’ internet activities from snoopers by providing a firewall.

 - To avoid crashes, balance internet traffic.

-- Limiting the websites that office personnel and employees can access.
+- They are limiting the websites that office personnel and employees can access.

 - By caching data or compressing incoming information, you can conserve bandwidth.